Geometric theory of composition operators on Sobolev spaces: Sobolev Spaces, Capacity and Composition Operators

-The Sobolev mappings of the class $W^1_{1,\loc}(\Omega)$ satisfy the conditions of the change of variable formula \cite{Ha93} and so for Sobolev mappings the change of variable formula \eqref{chvf} holds.
+The Sobolev homeomorphisms of the class $W^1_{1,\loc}(\Omega)$ satisfy the conditions of the change of variable formula \cite{Ha93} and so for the Sobolev mappings the change of variable formula \eqref{chvf} holds.
 Note that homeomorphisms of the class $W^1_{n,\loc}(\Omega)$ have the Luzin $N$-property \cite{VGR79}.

 In the case of Sobolev mappings the formal Jacobi matrix